 During her worst days, she says, “I was sleeping in the back of a van in the Walmart parking lot most nights.
 I didn’t want anybody seeing me.
 And I honestly thought my kids were better off without me.
 I was that lady on the side of the street yelling at cars.
 It was one of the darkest times of my life.

 “I felt so bad about what I was doing, but I kept on using.
 And I kept walking away from my kids.
 I lost them to Child Protective Services twice.
-But I got them back both times.
-And then, when I got to the Mission, CPS called me to go pick up my son.
-He’s been home for a year.”
+But I got them back both times.”

 LESS THAN HUMAN